-Focus Key points/actions Objectives Change the structure of business operations in line with the reduced risk profile.
+Focus Key points/actions Objectives • Change the structure of business operations in line with the reduced risk profile.
 Prioritise and complete the changes in a structured and controlled way.
 Reasons • To keep track of, and support, business continuity.
 The outbreak is being contained.
 The risk to business continuity due to the current operating constraints is now greater than the risk from the pathogen.

-1. Work with the Planning Function to make sure that the operations being started under the new conditions are feasible.

-- Work with the Communication Function to make sure that the protocols for how to operate under the new conditions are properly communicated to the affected business units. - 3.
-Carry out scenario tests using the new protocols to confirm they are functional. - 4.
-Review future stock and re-order levels. - 5.
-Carry out contact tracing drills to make sure records are being kept and can be accessed quickly. - 6.
-Review resourcing levels of the Operations team to match workload. - 7.
-Reduce and then stage removal of the shelter in place, temporary accommodation and other temporary measures from the production sites. - 8.
-Make sure all signs and information are up to date and have been distributed. - 9.
-Demobilise the site representatives and return them to their normal operations. - 10.
+Welcome to our pandemic plan The eigł nt sta ges Apper dix 1: Actions Documents Contents Welcome The eight sta ges Incident Management Team 1 2 2 3 4 5 € 5 78 By stage By function Samples, templates Actions 1.
+Work with the Planning F under the new conditions e s ure t hat the operations l peing started 2.
+Work with the Communic operate under the new co business units. • 3.
+3. Carry out scenario tests using the new protocols to confirm they are functional.
+4. 4.
+Review future stock and re-order levels.
+5. .
+Carry out contact tracing drills to make sure records are being kept and can be accessed quickly.
+6. 6.
+Review resourcing levels of the Operations team to match workload.
+7۰ Reduce and then stage removal of the shelter in place, temporary accommodation and other temporary measures from the production sites.
+8. 8.
+Make sure all signs and information are up to date and have been distributed.
+9. 9.
+Demobilise the site representatives and return them to their normal operations.
+10. 10.
 Work with the Logistics Function, the Planning Function and the Welfare Function to prepare staff to return to work after remote working was rolled out at Stage 5.
-Agree new working protocols for office and home. - Work with the Logistics Function, the Planning Function and the Welfare Function to update information and materials.
+Agree new working protocols for office and home. /ork with the Logistics Fur pdate information and ma he F lanr nin g Fur nction and the Welfa are Function to